Supplier Code of Conduct

-Considering that all employees have the right to a safe and healthy work environment, free of the risk of violations to their personal integrity, Beacon’s suppliers must enforce laws and regulations aimed at protecting the health and safety of their employees, and to ensure the safety of Beacon personnel at their facilities.
+Considering that all employees have the right to a safe and healthy work environment, free of the risk of violations to their personal integrity, Beacon’s suppliers must enforce laws, regulations, and Beacon’s Occupational Health and Safety policies aimed at protecting the health and safety of their employees and the safety of Beacon personnel at their facilities.
 Suppliers must put in place and maintain a workplace health and safety policy.
 In particular, each supplier must track the number of lost time accidents and implement any and all measures aimed at reducing this number.

 Non-discrimination and harassment prevention

 In accordance with the Universal Declaration of Human Rights and its own ethical principles, Beacon expects its suppliers to offer their employees fair and equal treatment that respects their opportunities for recognition and career advancement irrespective of their origin, gender, beliefs or handicaps.
 In addition, they do not to tolerate any form of discrimination whatsoever.

 Harassment in any form, regardless of intent, whether direct or indirect, physical or verbal, is prohibited.
 Beacon expects its suppliers to guarantee that all of their employees are able to work in an environment where they are free from the risk of harassment.